The price of electricity per KWh in 230 countries

 The worldwide mobile data pricing by Cable.co.uk.

-The worldwide broadband price comparison by Cable.co.uk.
+The worldwide broadband price research by Cable.co.uk.

 Highlights